benjaminmisell/misell_cymru/content/posts/pycon-2019.md

 meet the delegates I'd be interacting with during the conference.
 Doing this meant I missed the keynote and the first slot of talks, but they wheren't massively of interest to me so it didn't matter.
 After that was the break, and as always every year everyone but the Welsh rush in to get the welshcakes (apparently there very difficult to come by outside of Wales).

-The first talk I attended was on the L* search algorythm by David R. Maciver (a regular at PyCon and one of the members of my Star Trek role play group).
-It is a way to map othwise identical looking rooms/states by traversing paths (experiments) and seeing where you end up (observations).
-As David himself pointed out the full algorythm is usless to most if not all real world applications but variations on it and simplifications can be used to solve other problems.
+The first talk I attended was on the L* search algorithm by David R. Maciver (a regular at PyCon and one of the members of my Star Trek role play group).
+It is a way to map otherwise identical looking rooms/states by traversing paths (experiments) and seeing where you end up (observations).
+As David himself pointed out the full algorythm is useless to most if not all real world applications but variations on it and simplifications can be used to solve other problems.

 Next was a talk by Alex Chan (also a regular at PyCon and this year one of the organisers) on Sans I/O programming.
 Alex showed us a simple paradigm to help us simplify our programs and